ValencyHQ/vanilla/README.md

 ## ⚛️ React

-Valency has a wrapper library for React, have a look at [react-valency](https://github.com/ValencyHQ/react/blob/master/LICENSE).
+There is a wrapper library for React, have a look at [react-valency](https://github.com/ValencyHQ/react/blob/master/LICENSE).

 ## 🎏 Figma